lnbits/hardware-wallet/webapp/README.md

 ## GitHub Pages

 Enable **Settings → Pages → Source → GitHub Actions**.
-Pushing a tag matching `v*` builds and deploys the static site.
-The workflow automatically configures the repository-name base path.
+Pushing a tag matching `v*` builds one static Pages site containing the existing installer at `/installer/` and this app at `/webapp/`.
+The workflow automatically configures the repository-name base paths.

 You can also run the workflow manually from the Actions tab.